andreafabrizi/DNSProxy/README.md

 make
 ```

-## Deploy DoH infrastructure (only applies to dnsp legacy binary, not to dnsp-h2)
+## Deploy pre-DoH non-standard infrastructure (only applies to dnsp legacy binary, not to dnsp-h2)

 #### STEP 1.
 Create and deploy the HTTP(S) nameserver webservice
 Deploy **nslookup-doh.php** on a webserver, possibly not your local machine (see DISCLAIMER).